 There are many who believe that the future of the church is built on small groups studying and worshiping together.
 Circles are small groups of women…and men… who meet monthly for fellowship, and Bible or book study.
 Membership is open to all church members.
-Eight groups are presently in place to provide fellowship, Christian growth, and outreach, meeting September through May of each year.
+Seven groups are presently in place to provide fellowship, Christian growth, and outreach, meeting September through May of each year.

 Morning Small Groups

 Circle 3/ Faithful Friends: 10:00 am in The Pines living room, 1st Tuesday of the month, Horizons Bible Study “Love Carved in Stone: A Fresh Look at the Ten Commandments.”
 Contact Phoebe Caldwell firstname.lastname@example.org

 Circle 4/ Fresh Horizon’s Group: 10:30 am at The Pines, 1st Tuesday of the month, Horizons Bible Study “Love Carved in Stone: A Fresh Look at the Ten Commandments.”
 Contact Peggy Evans email@example.com